envoyproxy/envoy-mobile/docs/Support.md

   [#envoy-mobile-engflow-ci](https://envoyproxy.slack.com/archives/C02QMNG92A3)).

-Even though there is no concrete SLA, the support maintainer will make a reasonable effort to engage with discussions within 1-3 business days.
+Even though there is no concrete SLA, the support maintainer will make a reasonable effort to engage with discussions within 1 business day.

 ## Why is the rotation limited to Lyft employees?